ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-5-2.md

-Chapter 5: Strategies for Cultivating Positivity: Creating Habits and Routines for Positive Thinking
+Creating Habits and Routines for Positive Thinking
 ====================================================================================================

 In this chapter, we'll explore strategies for creating habits and routines that promote positive thinking in our daily lives.